 This post was originally published at fellow author, Anna Butler’s blog.
 She had me over as a guest.
-It talks about how our trips to the USA have influenced my latest ebook, Nate and the New Yorker.
+It talks about how our trips to the USA initially influenced the first of the Nate and Cameron Series, Nate and the New Yorker.

 I’ve been blessed by the god of travel, and during those journeys I have stepped on American soil three times.